TufayelLUS/TikTok-Video-Downloader-PHP/README.md

 Do not put URL of m.tiktok.com as this is not redirected to web version automatically and you are requested to collect either short url or desktop urls
 # Limitations
 * May stop working for a while if the user agent is flagged for abuse.
 Change user agent if stops working.
+* Sometimes it may throw captcha and downloader might fail at that time.
+Try later in such cases.
 * Short URL support is subject to change anytime
 * Does not support private videos
 * No support for video urls of format m.tiktok.com/v/123456789.htm but supports shorturls and full desktop urls